klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 This is necessary because, although the first two frames are unwindable because artificially created to be so, they were not created during execution, and if the program would execute them, it will likely crash.

-This frame will be back linked to the second frame, (meaning this frame return address will be the address of the second frame), to ensure the stack is still fully unwindable.
+This frame will be back-linked to the second frame, (meaning this frame return address will be the address of the second frame), to ensure the stack is still fully unwindable.
 However, due to the gadget being executed, the program control flow will never reach the return of this function, but will be redirected to whatever contained in RBX, which is, as we've explained above, our `Restore` function.